dbethala/longwood-volunteers/modules/iframe/README.txt

 Field Settings
 1. Navigate to Administration > Structure > Content types > [Content to edit] > Manage fields > Field to edit > Field Settings.
-2. The width and height of an Iframe can be added.
-They require fixed width and only numbers are allowed.
+2. The width and height of an iframe can be set.
+They can be set in either fixed pixels (numbers only without "px" suffix) or in percentages with the percentage symbol following the number (%). ie. "50%" or for 500 pixels just "500".
-3. Additional CSS Classes can be defined.
+3. Additional CSS classes can be defined.
 Multiple classes should be separated by spaces.
 Check the "Expose Additional CSS Class" box to allow authors to specify an additional class attribute.
 4. A frameborder can be set.
-The default is set to 0 = no border.
+The default is set to zero (0), or no border.
 5. Scrolling can be set to Automatic, Disabled, or Enabled.
 Scrollbars help the user to reach all iframe content despite the real height of the iframe content.
 6. Transparency can be set to on or off to allow transparency per CSS in the outer iframe tag.
-7. Token support can be set to "no tokens allowed", "tokens only in title field", or "tokens for title and url field".
-Token module must be enabled for some of this functionality.
+7. Token support can be set to "no tokens allowed", "tokens only in title field", or "tokens for title and URL field".
+The Token module must be enabled for some of this functionality.

 MAINTAINERS